kruebling/portfolio_blog/README.md

   4. Acts as taggable posts

-  5. Add search feature for users
+  5. Add search feature for users (done)